 - Acting as sole counsel for an employer in a claim against a mechanical engineering consultant for negligent design of variable refrigerant flow air conditioning systems.

 - Acting as junior counsel for a process designer defending a contractor’s claim for alleged defective design of the mechanical pre-treatment section of a waste processing and anaerobic digestion plant in England.

 - Acted as junior counsel for a design and build contractor in a multi-party dispute concerning the design of air conditioning systems in a further education college.

 - Defending a right of light surveyor against allegations of negligent advice on the contents of land registry entries.

 - Defending a firm of solicitors against allegations of negligence in the conduct of litigation.

 - Advising a restaurateur on the potential for a claim against a former accountant for negligent advice on VAT liability.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE

 Omar has experience of the full spectrum of construction and engineering disputes, ranging from minor residential building works to commercial premises and larger, more complex projects.
 He is familiar with the major standard forms of construction contract, including the JCT, NEC3 and FIDIC suites.
-He has experience of adjudication (including enforcement) arbitration (both international and domestic) and litigation.
-Examples of his work are set out in his CV, but include:

 - Instructed as junior counsel on behalf of a Dutch property developer defending a final account claim in respect of a contract for demolition works carried out as part of a luxury hotel project in central London.